ispras/dedoc/docs/source/getting_started/usage.rst

     :language: python
     :lines: 64

-Method :meth:`~dedoc.metadata_extractors.DocxMetadataExtractor.can_extract` allows to check if the metadata extractor can extract metadata from the given file:
+Method :meth:`~dedoc.metadata_extractors.AbstractMetadataExtractor.can_extract` allows to check if the metadata extractor can extract metadata from the given file:

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py